Varzob to Ziddi Trek

 6. Total isolation on a route that nobody visits (shepherds stay below the grass line, and do not go through the pass).

-Alternate routes: The Pamir Trail project is attempting to find a route across this same ridge, but probably further east.
-Check their website for updates.
+Alternate routes: The Pamir Trail has a route across this same ridge, but further east.
+Check their website.

 The video above is from a 3-day hike (September 1st to 3rd, 2021).
 This is a time of maximum snow melt.
 We only had to walk on an easy and safe short section of the glacier on the north side of the pass.
 The rest was on rock or trail.
 Hiking in July or earlier may require crampons and an ice ax.